 Students should see the academic unit for a complete list of approved electives.

 The applied project is the writing of a thesis play, which is to be developed as one of the following: a full production on the school's main stage, a staged reading, or a workshop production.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in theatre or in creative writing from a regionally accredited institution.
-An applicant may have an undergraduate degree outside of theatre or film and may be admitted on the basis of excellent creative writing and academic work.
+An applicant may have an undergraduate degree outside of theatre and may be admitted on the basis of excellent creative writing and academic work.
 Deficiencies in undergraduate preparation may be removed while pursuing the MFA degree.